How to Change Your Gmail Signature in 2026

 Pasted signature shows extra blank lines

 This happens with certain copy methods.
-In SignForge, try clicking the '</>' button to copy the HTML source, then paste it into Gmail's HTML editor (accessible via the three-dot menu in the compose toolbar).
+In SignForge, try clicking the '</>' button to copy the HTML source, then paste it into Gmail's signature editor.

 Signature not showing in compose window